apertium/apertium-on-github/README.md

 - Members of the PMC will be `owners` of this organization.
 - All other Apertium contributors will be `members`.
 A member of the PMC can make someone a `member` of the organization after they commit code as an outside collaborator or via pull request and are then sponsored by two existing committers.
-This is analogous to giving commit access in SVN.
+This is not analogous to giving commit access in SVN since non-members of the organization can easily contribute code with pull requests or as an outside collaborator.

 The permissions associated with these roles are described [in detail][1].